 Ivan PILIP is an economist and former politician who served in the government of the Czech Republic under president Václav Havel.
 He was Finance Minister from June 1997 to July 1998, after having been the Minister of Education, Youth and Sport from 1994 to 1997.
 Before the Velvet Revolution at the end of 1989, PILIP was not involved in politics and joined the Christian Democratic Party after it was founded in 1990.
 In 2001 he was detained in Cuba for almost a month after meeting opponents of the Cuban regime, before being released after international pressure on Cuba.
 In June 2004 he was appointed as Vice-Presidents of the European Investment Bank in Luxembourg, the first from any of the states that joined the European Union in 2004.
 PILIP served a 3-year term until the summer of 2007.

-Carlos GONZALEZ is a Chilean-Czech journalist, founder of Mentora News.
+Carlos GONZALEZ SHÁNĚL is a Chilean-Czech journalist, founder of CASLA Institute.
 He has been the Eastern European correspondent of various international media, including the Mexico’s biggest television broadcaster Televisa, Radio Netherlands and the international service of the Czech Radio.
-He is a general expert in human rights, conflicts and authoritarian regimes.
-GONZALEZ has covered military conflicts in Ukraine, Georgia and shot documentaries in repressive countries like Cuba.
-He also has extensive experience in the non profit sector, having cooperated with top European organizations like ‘People in Need‘, Forum 2000, the Lech Walesa Institute among other NGOs that conduct research and advocacy on human rights in the World.
-GONZALEZ is one of the founders of the CASLA Institute.
+He is a general expert in human rights, security and authoritarian regimes.
+GONZALEZ SHÁNĚL has covered military conflicts in Ukraine, Georgia and shot documentaries in repressive countries like Cuba.
+He also has extensive experience in the non profit sector, having cooperated with top European organizations like ‘People in Need‘, Forum 2000 and the Lech Walesa Institute.
+GONZALEZ SHÁNĚL serves as a reserve officer in the Army of the Czech Republic within the Cyber and Information Warfare Command.